-If the Justice Center proves the alleged abuse, the report will not be amended and sealed.
-Pursuant to SSL § 493(4) and Title 14 NYCRR 700.10(d), it must then be determined whether the act of abuse and/or neglect cited in the substantiated report constitutes the Category of abuse and/or neglect set forth in the substantiated report.
+If the Justice Center proves the alleged abuse and/or neglect, the report will not be amended and sealed.
+Pursuant to SSL § 493(4) and Title 14 NYCRR 700.10(d), it must then be determined whether the act of abuse and/or neglect cited in the substantiated report constitutes the category of abuse and/or neglect as set forth in the substantiated report.